 Greetings!
 This website pays homage to the 59th Division of the British Army which took part in the Normandy Campaign June-August 1944.

-In both World Wars the rapid expansion of the Territorial Army was achieved by creating duplicate units which were formed from a cadre of staff detached from the existing unit to recruit, train and administer the duplicate.
-In the Summer of 1939, during the political crisis leading up to the outbreak of WWII, every division of the Territorial Army was ordered to duplicate itself.
+In both World Wars the rapid expansion of the Territorial Army was achieved by creating duplicate divisions which were formed from a cadre of officers and NCO's detached from the existing unit to recruit, train and administer the duplicate.
+In the Summer of 1939, during the political crisis leading up to the outbreak of World War II, every division of the Territorial Army was ordered to duplicate itself.

-Thus 59 Division, which had been disbanded after WWI, was reborn as the duplicate of 55 (West Lancashire) Division.
-After some shuffling of battalions in order to maintain a semblance of regional integrity the 59th was officially labeled Staffordshire, even though it contained battalions from Lancashire and Norfolk.
+Thus 59 Division, which had been disbanded after the First World War, was reborn as the duplicate of 55 (West Lancashire) Division.
+The 59th was officially labeled Staffordshire (like its WWI predecessor), even though it contained Lancashire, Norfolk, Warwickshire and Northumberland battalions.

 59 Division spent the next five years training, including an extended period of field exercises in Northern Ireland, followed by a redeployment to Kent and a year of preparation for the second front.

-59th Division veterans have always prided themselves in the fact that they were the only WWII duplicate division to fight overseas.
+59th Division was the only WWII duplicate division to fight overseas.

 I enjoy hearing from anyone who was in the 59th Division, had an ancestor in the 59th, or just has an interest in the history of the 59th during WWII.
 I would welcome your suggestions and would especially welcome contributions of additional material (photos, records, etc).